How well are you doing?

 Let's find out...

-We’ve all heard the term “helicopter parent”, but what does it mean and what effect is it having on our children?
+We’ve all heard the term “helicopter parent”, but what does it mean and how is it affecting our children?

 We don’t want our child to be unhappy, so just like we did when they were little, we attempt to protect them from the blows that come their way and cushion them from every fall.
 We hover over them, ready to swoop in and save them from any difficulties they may face.
 This prevents students from being able to deal with loss, failure, and disappointment – situations we are all bound to face in life.
 We also prevent them from developing conflict-management skills by stepping in and “protecting” them, thus limiting their ability to resolve difficulties amongst peers and authority figures.
 We also want to offer our student all available opportunities, so sometimes we do more for them than we should.